 Employees are individuals that are hired for either fixed or indefinite periods of time, while independent contractors are self-employed workers that are hired to perform a specific type of work or task.
-It is important to understand the difference between employees and independent contractors, as each category has different rights afforded to them under the law.
-Some of these differences include:
+For the most part, it is important to understand the difference between employees and independent contractors.

 1. The Employment Standards Act, which provides rights and protections only applies to employees.
-Section 1 of the ESA defines an employee and individuals who are found to be an employee per the definition are entitled to various rights from their employer, such as:
+Section 1 of the ESA defines an employee and those deemed as such have various workplace rights :

 a.
 Minimum wage;